 If you can read your content in two minutes, how are they supposed to stay on the site for three or more?
 They are already done.
 You’ve given them as much as you can for their answer and they are off to look for someone else to tell them more.

-On the other hand, if you write high quality content that solves their problem, gives them more incite, inspires them to do more research (hopefully on your site) and draws them in, you are going to see them on your site for longer.
+On the other hand, if you write high-quality content that solves their problem, gives them more incite, inspires them to do more research (hopefully on your site) and draws them in, you are going to see them on your site for longer.
 You might even get a bookmark or a share.

 You want to include links to your closely related content in your blog posts.
-The more that you do that, you are going to increase the not only the time spent on your site, but also the number of pages that were visited which is a good sign that you’re blog is providing value to the reader.
+The more that you do that, you are going to increase the not only the time spent on your site, but also the number of pages that were visited which is a good sign that you’re a blog is providing value to the reader.

-Also make sure that the content you are linking to is in the natural progression of learning for the best results.
+Also, make sure that the content you are linking to is in the natural progression of learning for the best results.
 For instance, in this post, I would do better linking to this post about having a successful online marketing plan vs this post about how to start a blog.
 If you’re reading about how to keep people on your website longer, you probably already have a blog.

 While you might still read the post about starting a blog, I am providing a better experience by helping you get to the next step vs just trying to get you to read another post.